SongpolD/invest/README.md

 # Vibe Stock Tracker

-A simple script to manage your stock Watchlist and Portfolio, with basic sentiment analysis using mock news.
+A simple Python script that separates your stock **Watchlist** and **Portfolio**, fetches mock news, analyzes basic sentiment, and summarizes key information.

+## 📦 Features

+- Separate your stocks into Watchlist and Portfolio
+- Attach mock news with sentiment and impact
+- Simple structure to expand with real APIs or dashboards

-## How to Run
+## ▶️ How to Run

 ```bash
 python main.py